Janjina

+The municipality was established in 1997; previously this area was part of the Ston municipality.

 Village

 The village of Janjina includes a tiny fishing harbor and a hamlet called Zabreže (Behind the hill), the name describing its geographic situation.
 It is divided into five parts: Gornje Selo (The Upper Village) comprising Lovrovići, which together with Bara are known to exist from the 4th century AD.
 Jaspričići, Prišlići and Dežulovići seem to have been established between the 15th and 16th century.

 The meaning of Janjina remains uncertain, but the local belief is that it derives from the female Christian name Janja, a Slavic form of the Hebrew Johanna.
 The oldest written records about Janjina date back from 1222 AD.

-Municipality
+Demographics

-According to the 2001 census there were 593 people living in the municipality of Janjina, and the absolute majority are Croats (97.65%).
+According to the 2001 census there were 593 people living in the municipality of Janjina, and the absolute majority were Croats (97.65%).

-The villages and the respective populations are: